josefzamrzla/Algorithm-comparison/README.md

 # Algorithm comparison

 Just for fun - one of my university projects - a visualization that compares (or at least tries to compare) four sorting algorithms.
-Written in Java.
+Written in Java (in 2008).

 ## Compile and run